 pip3 install .

 qupulse is developed using Python 3.6 and tested on 3.5 - 3.7 It relies on some external Python packages as dependencies;

 requirements.txt lists the versions of these qupulse is developed against.

 We intentionally did not restrict versions of dependencies in the install scripts to not unnecessarily prevent usage of

 newer releases of dependencies that might be compatible.
 However, if qupulse does encounter problems with a particular dependency version,

 try installing the version listed in

 The backend for TaborAWGs requires packages that can be found here.
-As a shortcut you can install it from the python interpreter via

 The data acquisition backend for AlazarTech cards needs a package that unfortunately is not open source (yet).
 If you need it or have questions contact email@example.com.